1965 Cannes Film Festival

 The 18th Cannes Film Festival took place from 3 to 16 May 1965.
 Olivia de Havilland served as jury president for the main competition, becoming the first woman to ever do so.

-The Grand Prix du Festival International du Film, then the fetival's main prize, was awarded to The Knack ...and How to Get It by Richard Lester.
+The Grand Prix du Festival International du Film, then the festival's main prize, was awarded to The Knack ...and How to Get It by Richard Lester.

 The festival opened with The Collector by William Wyler, and closed with Tokyo Olympiad by Kon Ichikawa.